What | Access deeper

 Change aggregation settings: When group by is active, you can set how each column's data is totalled or summarized (e.g., sum, average, minimum, maximum, count, weighted mean).

-How to create an expression
+create an expression

 Go to the Columns menu in your report.